Plovers Lake

-Plovers Lake Cave is a fossil-bearing breccia filled cavity in South Africa.
-The cave is located about 4 km Southeast of the well known South African hominid-bearing sites of Sterkfontein and Kromdraai and about 36 km Northwest of the City of Johannesburg, South Africa.
+Plovers Lake Cave is a fossil-bearing breccia-filled cavity in South Africa.
+The cave is located about 4 km southeast of the well-known South African hominid-bearing sites of Sterkfontein and Kromdraai and about 36 km northwest of Johannesburg.
 Plovers Lake has been declared a South African National Heritage Site.

 History of investigations

-Plovers Lake had two periods of excavation.
-One in the late 1980s and early 1990s by C.K.
-"Bob" Brain and Francis Thackeray of the then Transvaal Museum (now known as the Northern Flagship Institute) in what is known as the "Outer Deposits", and the second by Lee Berger of the University of the Witwatersrand and Steve Churchill of Duke University in 2000 – 2004 in the "Inner Deposits".
+Plovers Lake had two periods of excavation: one in the late 1980s and early 1990s by C.K.
+"Bob" Brain and Francis Thackeray of the Transvaal Museum (now known as the Northern Flagship Institute) in the "Outer Deposits", and the second by Lee Berger of the University of the Witwatersrand and Steve Churchill of Duke University between 2000 and 2004 in the "Inner Deposits".

 Recovered fossils

-Many thousands of fossils were found by both teams.
-In the Outer Deposits, Brain and Thakeray discovered a very fine fossil baboon that had survived a leopard or saber-toothed cat attack as was evidenced by a healed wound over the eye.
+Thousands of fossils were found by both teams.
+In the Outer Deposits, Brain and Thakeray discovered a very fine fossil baboon that had survived a leopard or saber-toothed cat attack, as evidenced by a healed wound over the eye.
 They also discovered many other animals and some indeterminate stone tools.
 No hominid fossils were discovered.

-Berger and Churchill worked in the Inner Deposits, and quickly discovered that this site was younger than the Outer Deposits and contained the remains of Middle Stone Aged occupation by humans.
+Berger and Churchill worked in the Inner Deposits and quickly discovered that this site was younger than the Outer Deposits and contained the remains of Middle Stone Age occupation by humans.
 They recovered over 25,000 fossil remains, many hundreds of tools including knives and spear points and fragmentary hominid remains dated to around 70,000 years ago.